Joakim Vujić

-Joakim Vujić (Serbian Cyrillic: Јоаким Вујић; 9 September 1772 – 8 November 1847) was a Serbian writer, dramatist (musical stage and theatre), actor and traveler.
-He was one of the most accomplished Serbian dramatists and writers of the 18th century, director of Knjaževsko-srpski teatar (The Royal Serbian Theatre) in Kragujevac 1835/36.
+Joakim Vujić (Јоаким Вујић; 1772–1847) was a Serb writer, dramatist (musical stage and theatre), actor and traveler.
+He was one of the most accomplished Serbian dramatists and writers at the end of the 18th- and beginning of the 19th century.
+He was the first director of the Princely Serbian Theatre in Kragujevac founded in 1835.
 He is known as the Father of Serbian Theatre.

 Biography

-He was born on 9 September 1772 in Baja, then a small town on the bank of the Danube which had been granted, as early as 1696, special privileges by Emperor Leopold I as a "Serbian town" (though it had always been so for a long time).
-His ancestors (then living in Ottoman-occupied South Serbia) arrived at this region (Rascia or Rászság of the southern Pannonian Plain) seeking refuge from the Ottoman Turks.
+Vujić was born on 9 September 1772 in Baja (now in Hungary), at that time a small Serb-inhabited town in the Habsburg monarchy situated on the bank of the Danube, an area of the Pannonian Plain known as "Rascia".
+His family hailed from southern Serbia and had fled during wars with the Ottoman Empire.
+Vujić was educated in Baja, first in the Serbian school, and then Latin, German, and Hungarian schools.
+He was further educated in Novi Sad, Kalocsa, and the Evangelical Lyceum in Bratislava.
+He became a teacher, primarily of foreign languages.
+He was a supporter of the Enlightenment and was a follower of Dositej Obradović, whom he met personally in Trieste's Serb community before Dositej left for Revolutionary Serbia.

-Vujić went to school in Baja.
-First, he attended a Slavic-Serbian school, and then he proceeded to Latin, German, and Hungarian schools.
-He was further educated in Novi Sad, Kalocsa, and Bratislava (the Evangelical Licaeum and the Roman Catholic Academy).
-He became a teacher and earned his living chiefly as a teacher of foreign languages.
-He was an ardent supporter of the Enlightenment, and his model was Dositej Obradović, whom he met personally in Trieste's Serbian community before Dositej left for Karađorđe's Serbia.
+Vujić had a feud with archpriest Mihailo Pejić, that began in Zemun in 1809; Vujić was incarcerated for several months and he blamed Pejić who had allegedly accused him of being "a state enemy" of the Austrian monarchy.
+There were no proof that Pejić was the cause of his arrest.

 His career as a dramatic author began with the exhibition of a drama in or about the year 1813 and continued for almost thirty years.
 Before 1813, he incurred the hostility of the Austrian authorities, especially, it is said, of the Habsburgs, by the attacks which he made upon them on the stage in Zemun, and at their instance, he was imprisoned for a while.
 After writing a play during his imprisonment, in which he is said to have recanted, he was freed.
 His many travels and literary accomplishments established his influence in the new Serbian capital—Kragujevac—once and for all and at the same time knitted him closely to Prince Miloš, who recognized in him a man after his own heart, and made him the knaževsko-srbskog teatra direktor, the director of the Royal Serbian Theatre.

-He made several voyages to the Black Sea and different places in southern Russia before returning in 1842 back in Serbia, where he died on 8 November 1847.
+He made several voyages to the Black Sea and different places in southern Russia before returning to Serbia in 1842, where he died on 8 November 1847.

 Joakim Vujić was a polyglot and spoke Italian, German, French, English, Hungarian, as well as Greek and Latin.
 He also learned some Hebrew.